Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Abstract

 \section{Abstract}

-An exact solution of the lock-exchange problem for a two-layer shallow-water system of Boussinesq fluids is obtained using the method of characteristics in combination with analytic expressions for the Riemann invariants of the underlying system of two hyperbolic differential equations.
-The multivaluedness and instability of the simple-wave solution gives rise to a number of hydraulic jumps which are resolved by imposing the conservation of mass and momentum.
-The respective Rankine-Hugoniot jump conditions contain a free parameter $\alpha$ which defines the relative contribution of each layer to the interfacial pressure gradient in the generalised shallow-water momentum conservation equation.
-We consider the solution produced by $\alpha=0,$ which corresponds to both layers affecting the interfacial pressure gradient with equal weight coefficients.
-This solution is compared with the solutions resulting from the application of the classical Benjamin's front condition as well as the circulation conservation condition, which correspond to $\alpha=-1$ and $\alpha\rightarrow\infty.$ We also consider an alternative formulation of the problem where the initial quiescent state is substituted by a gravity current of certain critical depth which depends on $\alpha$ and may form due to the instability of the original gravity current of a larger depth.
-The resulting gravity current speed agrees well with experimental and numerical results when the front is assumed to collapse to the largest stable height which is produced by $\alpha=\sqrt{5}-2.$
+An exact solution to the lock-exchange problem, which is a two-layer analogue of the classical dam-break problem, is obtained in the shallow-water (SW) approximation for two immiscible fluids with slightly different densities.
+The problem is solved by the method of characteristics using analytic expressions for the Riemann invariants.
+The obtained solution, which represents an inviscid approximation to the high-Reynolds-number limit, is in general discontinuous containing up to three hydraulic jumps which are due to either multivaluedness or instability of the continuous SW solution.
+Hydraulic jumps are resolved by applying the Rankine-Hugoniot conditions for the SW mass and generalized momentum conservation equations.
+The latter contains a free parameter $\alpha$ which defines the relative contribution of each layer to the interfacial pressure gradient.
+We consider a solution for $\alpha=0,$ which corresponds to both layers affecting the interfacial pressure gradient with equal weight coefficients.
+This solution is compared with the solutions resulting from the application of the classical Benjamin's front condition as well as the circulation conservation condition, which correspond to $\alpha=-1$ and $\alpha\rightarrow\infty,$ respectively.
+The SW solution reproduces all principal features of 2D numerical solution for viscous fluids.
+The gravity current speed is found to agree well with experimental and numerical results when the front acquires the largest stable height which occurs at $\alpha=\sqrt{5}-2.$ We show that two-layer SW equations for the mass and generalized momentum conservation can describe interfacial waves containing hydraulic jumps in a self-contained way without external closure conditions.